-National Parks & Reserves of Borneo
+Kalimantan National Parks & Reserves Tour Destination Guide

 comprises the rainforest and forms an important refuge for endemic species of Borneo